BlasBenito/collinear/README.md

   category.
 White noise can be added to this option to increase data variability.

-The method “mean” is used as default througout all functions in the package, but can be changed via the argument `encoding_method`.
+The method “mean” is used as default throughout all functions in the package, but can be changed via the argument `encoding_method`.

 Below we use all methods to generate different numeric encodings for the